-- 1. Maintaining a register or registers of arbitrators who are available for appointment to conduct an arbitration under this Act. - 2.
-Maintaining a roster of adjudicators who are available for appointment to hold hearings under this Act. - 3.
+- 1. Selecting the members of and maintaining a register or registers of arbitrators who are available for appointment to conduct an arbitration under Part XIII. - 2.
+Selecting the members of and maintaining a roster of adjudicators who are available for appointment to hold hearings under this Act. - 3.
 Assisting arbitrators and adjudicators appointed by the Commission Chair by making administrative arrangements in connection with arbitrations and adjudication hearings, including setting dates for hearings. - 4.
 Fixing the fees of arbitrators appointed by the Commission Chair under section 229. - 5.
 Sponsoring the publication and distribution of information about agreements, arbitrations and awards under this Act. - 6.
 Maintaining records of agreements, decisions and awards made under Part XIII. - 7.
 Any other prescribed responsibilities.